By : Germanteacher -Adjectives, Blog, Indefinitpronomen, Nouns, Pronomen

 - “eigen” – “das Eigentum”

-Now, that you got a better understanding of the nouns that are based on adjectives, you can use your new skill in your next conversation!
+Now, that you got a better understanding of how adjectives become nouns in German, you can use your new skill in your next conversation!